-Accompany means that on a restricted pursuit unit, the dog owner must remain close enough to the permit holder to maintain visual contact and verbal communication without the assistance of any electronic device.
-The only time a dog owner may separate from the pursuit-permit holder is to retrieve dogs that leave the pack.
-The dog owner must do all of the following:
+Accompany means that on a restricted pursuit unit, the dog handler must remain close enough to the permit holder to maintain visual contact and verbal communication without the assistance of any electronic device.
+The only time a dog handler may separate from the pursuit-permit holder is to retrieve dogs that leave the pack.
+The dog handler must do all of the following:

-- Take reasonable steps to keep the pack together before and during pursuit - Only separate from the permit holder to retrieve stray dogs (and not actively pursue a bear during the retrieval process) - Immediately release any bear that is incidentally treed or held at bay by the stray dogs
+- Take reasonable steps to keep the pack together before and during pursuit - Only separate from the permit holder to retrieve stray dogs (and not actively pursue a bear during the retrieval process) - Make reasonable efforts to call dogs off of a bear that has been cornered or held at bay - Immediately release any bear that is incidentally treed or held at bay by the stray dogs